Intermittent fasting or time restricted eating has become increasingly trendy, but do you know what it means, and if there is supporting evidence?

 While there is lots of strong evidence in both animal and human studies to support intermittent fasting, there are still limitations.
 Most of the studies to date have been performed on overweight young and middle-aged adults, and so it is not possible to generalise to other age groups in terms of both benefit and safety (de Cabo & Mattson, 2019).
 The specific mechanisms switched on by intermittent fasting are not fully understood yet.
 More research needs to be performed, but certainly in the right setting there is strong evidence to support the use of intermittent fasting.

+I hope this article about everything you need to know about intermittent fasting and time restricted eating has been informative.
 Even if you do not need to lose weight, intermittent fasting has the potential to have wide ranging positive effects on your health.

 Many people say the major hurdle to changing the timing of eating, is going out to work.
 So while most of us are working from home during the SARS-CoV2 pandemic, have you thought about starting time restricted eating?